-The following information is provided to help you understand the Federal listing status of four salamanders in central Texas.
+The following additional information is provided to help you understand the Federal listing status of four salamanders in central Texas.
 These salamanders include: Austin blind salamander (Eurycea waterlooensis), Jollyville Plateau salamander (Eurycea tonkawae), Georgetown salamander (Eurycea naufragia), and Salado salamander (Eurycea chisholmensis).

 Initiation of the listing proposal process for the four central Texas salamanders is a part of the terms of a multi-year listing work plan approved by the U.S. District Court for the District of Columbia on September 9, 2011.
 This work plan, developed through a settlement agreement with WildEarth Guardians and a separate, smaller settlement agreement with the Center for Biological Diversity, will enable the agency to systematically, over a period of 6 years, review and address the needs of more than 250 species now on the candidate list, to determine if they require ESA protection.
-The four salamanders have been on the candidate list for 5 to 10 years.
+The four salamanders were on the candidate list for 5 to 10 years.
 A list of these candidate species is available by clicking on the Candidate Notice of Review link in the first paragraph at the Service's Listing Workplan website.

-Two public informational meetings followed by public hearings were held in Travis and Williamson counties on September 5-6, 2012 regarding the proposed listing of the four salamander species.
-The informational meetings provided interested stakeholders an opportunity to ask questions related to the proposed rule.
+The Service also held, two public information meetings and public hearings in Travis and Williamson counties on September 5-6, 2012 regarding the proposed listing of the four salamander species.
+The informational meetings provided interested parties an opportunity to ask questions related to the proposed rule.
 The public hearings were formal events where public comments related to the proposal were captured for the record by a court reporter.